wildanwahyudin/data-analysis-portofolio/Vending Machine Sales Analysis/ReadMe.md

 ### Scenario
 We are junior data analysts on the sales team at a coffee vending franchise in Ukraine.
-Over the past two months, we have observed a decline in transactions.
-So, our leader has tasked us which products, or customer segments are experiencing the most significant declines.
+Over the past two months, we have observed a decline in transactions in a certain area.
+Our leader believes that this decline is due to the loss of our loyal customers.
+Therefore, the data analysis team has been tasked with investigating this issue further to better understand our customers.
+This will enable the marketing team to create more effective promotions to retain customers within the appropriate segment.

+so the main objectives of the team is `to retain the turnover customers`.
 <br>

 ### Dataset Structure